 While Oregon Shakespeare Festival has cancelled its entire 2020 season, they are sharing a new digital platform, O!, featuring a deep trove of OSF video and audio experiences to engage with, watch, listen to and learn from.

-The School of Arts and Communication at Oregon State University will post an online version of its graduating students’ BFA Thesis Exhibition beginning May 26.
+The School of Arts and Communication at Oregon State University posted an online version of its graduating students’ BFA Thesis Exhibition.

 The Oregon Symphony is hosting a “minute for music” featuring Symphony musicians at 10 a.m. every Monday and Wednesday on Facebook, Instagram, or the Oregon Symphony website.
 Music Director Carlos Kalmar is hosting Mondays with the Maestro at 5 p.m. every Monday as part of Artslandia Happy Hour.